Gradle plugin configuration

 Example of changes made to netflix conductor by the rewriteRun task

-gradle rewriteDryRunto dry-run the active recipes and print which visitors would make changes to which files to the build log.
+gradle rewriteDryRunto dry-run the active recipes and print which visitors would make changes to which files in the build log.
 This does not alter your source files on disk at all.
 This goal can be used to preview the changes that would be made by the active recipes.

 rewriteDryRunoutputs a report in the form of a